-The Espace Jean Tinguely Niki de Saint Phalle in Fribourg (Freiburg) in Switzerland is an art gallery or museum with working models designed by the local-born artist Jean Tinguely and some colorful works by his equally famous wife.
+The Espace Jean Tinguely Niki de Saint Phalle in Fribourg (Freiburg) in Switzerland is an art museum with working kinetic sculpture models designed by the local-born artist Jean Tinguely and some colorful works in the gallery by his equally famous wife, Niki de Saint Phalle.

 Works by Jean Tinguely in Fribourg (Freiburg), Switzerland